weseemahmed/weseemahmed2.github.io/myresearch.md

 <a href="https://www.competeprosper.ca/work/annual-reports/unfinished-business-ontario-since-the-great-recession">
 Unfinished Business: Ontario since the Great Recession</a> (2018) <br>
 <ul>
-  <li> A review of Ontario's economic and social performance over the past 17 years with emphasis on the effects of the Great Recession.</li><br>
+  <li> A review of Ontario's economic and social performance over the past 17 years with emphasis on the effects of the Great Recession.</li>
-  <li> Prepared for Ontario’s Panel on Economic Growth & Prosperity.<br>
+  <li> Prepared for Ontario’s Panel on Economic Growth & Prosperity.
   <li> ISBN: 978-1-927065-31-0</li>
   </ul>
 </p>